Skip to main content

 50 years of teaching excellence

-The MA Translation and Professional Languages Skills course was developed in 2003 in response to requests from employers for linguists with training in translation, editing and proofreading, among other skills.
-This is one of the few courses to train students in such a variety of sought-after skills, which can be used immediately in the professional market.
+MA Translation and Professional Languages Skills started in 2003 in response to requests from employers for linguists trained in translation, editing and proofreading.
+It's one of few courses in the UK to train students in such a variety of sought-after skills, which can be used immediately in the professional market.

 United Nations and European Parliament links